Alentejo, the largest region in Portugal, which covers one third of the country, is an open space that seems to have no end.

 If you like good wine you can come and visit the famous wineries and taste each wine.

 You can visit the various parks and nature reserves and enjoy the waters of the interior of the Alentejo.

 If you like culture more, visit museums, castles, palaces.

-For those who are more for party, I advise you to participate in festivals, markets and parties, because you will easily contact with the people proud of their traditions.
-There are many events throughout Alentejo.
+For those who are more festival-goers, I advise you to participate in festivals, fairs and parties as you will easily get in touch with the population proud of their traditions.
+There are many events throughout the Alentejo.